koprty/ShipProcessing/README.md

 To Run: Download [Processing (Java)](https://www.processing.org)

+- Clone Repo
-Run processing and open the appropriate pde files in the folder.
+- Run processing and open the appropriate pde files in the folder.

 ## The Different Files
 * Color Effects